-For finding the books and magazines you need from the collection of around 2,590,000 works, OPAC is an essential tool.
+For finding the books and magazines you need from the collection, OPAC is an essential tool.
 OPAC is not just useful for searching but can be used for reserving books, for getting an extension, or for having books delivered (requesting books from other campus libraries).
 Since OPAC is accessible on the Internet, you will be able to search and perform other operations from your home in the same way as in the library.